 - 49.1.
 All accidents are to be reported immediately to the First Aid Officer.
-A small first aid area is set up inside the roller door of the equipment shed during each competition. - 49.2.
-An Injury Report Form must be completed and lodged with the First Aid Officer. - 49.3.
+A small first aid area is available inside the roller door of the gym/equipment shed during each competition. - 49.2.
+An Injury Report Form must be completed and lodged with the First Aid Officer for injuries deemed serious. - 49.3.
 The club hosting the BBQ will be the club responsible for First Aid that day. - 49.4.
-Clubs are also requested to have their own first aid kits on site each Saturday for minor injuries such as band aids for blisters and strapping tape etc.
+Clubs are also requested to have their own first aid kits on site each Saturday for minor injuries such as band aids for blisters. - 49.5.
+Claims are to be forwarded to LAWA.